RobustiPy/robustipy/README.md

 y = f(x, \textbf{z}) + \epsilon .
 $$

 We are essentially attempting to model a dependent variable $y$ using some kind of function $f()$, some predictor(s) $x$, some covariates $z$, and random error $\epsilon$.
 For all of these elements, different estimates of the coefficient of interest are produced.
-Lets assume $y$, $x$ and $z$ are imperfect latent variables or a collection of latent variables.
+Let's assume $y$, $x$ and $z$ are imperfect latent variables or a collection of latent variables.
 Researchers can come up with _reasonable_ operationalisations of $y$, $x$ and $z$, running the analysis most usually with one or a small number of combinations of them.
 Ideally -- in an age of vast computational resources -- we should take all such _reasonable_ operationalisations, and store them in sets:

 ```math
 Y = \{y_{1}, y_{2}, \dots, y_{n}\}